Free Things to Do in Montpelier

 Get outside and explore without spending a dime.

-North Branch River Park Disc Golf Course Free
+North Branch River Park single-track Free

 Budget-Friendly Extras